 This option allows you to view story maps in alphabetic (abc), time of edit (recent) and time of creation (latest).
 While using the alphabetical order you also have the option to put your most used maps to the top of the list by marking them as favorites:

-Now let's get to the collections tab which is located in the "Manage / Story maps" menu:
+Now let's get to the collections tab which is located in the "MANAGE WORKSPACE / Story map collections" menu:

 On the Collections tab, just click "Add new collection" than name it and select the desired story maps from the drop-down menu: